Catherine of Aragon: Legacy, memory and historiography

 The controversial book The Education of a Christian Woman by Juan Luis Vives, which claimed women have the right to an education, was dedicated to and commissioned by her.
 Such was Catherine's impression on people, that even her enemy, Thomas Cromwell, said of her "If not for her sex, she could have defied all the heroes of History."
 She successfully appealed for the lives of the rebels involved in the Evil May Day for the sake of their families.
 Furthermore, Catherine won widespread admiration by starting an extensive programme for the relief of the poor.
 She was also a patron of Renaissance humanism, and a friend of the great scholars Erasmus of Rotterdam and Saint Thomas More.
 Some saw her as a martyr.

-In the reign of her daughter Mary I of England, her marriage to Henry VIII was declared "good and valid".
-Her daughter Queen Mary also had several portraits commissioned of Catherine, and it would not by any means be the last time she was painted.
+In the reign of her daughter Mary I of England, her marriage to Henry VIII was confirmed to be lawful and its annulment from 1533 was reversed by parliament in 1553.
+Queen Mary also had several portraits commissioned of Catherine, and it would not by any means be the last time she was painted.
 After her death, numerous portraits were painted of her, particularly of her speech at the Legatine Trial, a moment accurately rendered in Shakespeare's play about Henry VIII.

 Her tomb in Peterborough Cathedral can be seen and there is hardly ever a time when it is not decorated with flowers or pomegranates, her heraldic symbol.
 It bears the title Katharine Queen of England.

-In the 20th century, George V's wife, Mary of Teck, had her grave upgraded and there are now banners there denoting Catherine as a Queen of England.
-Every year at Peterborough Cathedral there is a service in her memory.
+In the 20th century, George V's wife, Mary of Teck, had her grave upgraded and added banners there denoting Catherine as a queen of England.
+Every year at Peterborough Cathedral a service is held in her memory.
 There are processions, prayers and various events in the Cathedral including processions to Catherine's grave in which candles, pomegranates, flowers and other offerings are placed on her grave.
-On the service commemorating the 470th anniversary of her death, the Spanish Ambassador to the United Kingdom attended.
+The Spanish Ambassador to the United Kingdom attended the commemoration of the 470th anniversary of her death.
 During the 2010 service a rendition of Catherine of Aragon's speech before the Legatine court was read by Jane Lapotaire.
 There is a statue of her in her birthplace of Alcalá de Henares, as a young woman holding a book and a rose.

 Catherine has remained a popular biographical subject to the present day.
 The American historian Garrett Mattingly was the author of a popular biography Katherine of Aragon in 1942.
 In 1966, Catherine and her many supporters at court were the subjects of Catherine of Aragon and her Friends, a biography by John E. Paul.
 In 1967, Mary M. Luke wrote the first book of her Tudor trilogy, Catherine the Queen which portrayed her and the tumultuous era of English history through which she lived.